esoyke/file-snitcher/README.md

 ```
 <a name="usage"></a>
 ## Usage
-Clone repo, set desired watch directory in getWatchFolder() method in server/00_startup.js (initially set to /tmp2), fire up meteor and browse to localhost:3000.
+Clone repo, fire up meteor and browse to localhost:3000.
+That's it.

 The app initializes to watch folder '/tmp2'.
 To change this enter the desired folder name (absolute path).